wsandst/rdu/README.md

     -B, --block-size=SIZE: scale sizes by SIZE before printing them
 ### Additional added flags
     -T, --threads: max amount of threads to use.
+Default is to determine dynamically -C, --create-cache: Create a new cache file.
+This will be stored in /tmp/ by default, or in a user specified location -u, --use-cache: Use a created file cache.
+This will greatly speed up retrieving of disk usage, but this assumes that none of the files have changed since the cache creation, otherwise the results will be wrong!
-Default is to determine dynamically -C, --use-cache: use and save to a cache file.
-This cache file will be used to speed up the next searches.
-Can optionally specify file location here, will use a tmp/ otherwise -p, --percentage: show percentage usage compared to root folder -m, --min-size: The minimum size of a folder to display.
+    -p, --percentage: show percentage usage compared to root folder -m, --min-size: The minimum size of a folder to display.
 This can be in plain bytes, human readable or percentage.